 At first, I had no problem with continuing to breastfeed her while pregnant.
 In fact, breastfeeding was easier because it kept her still, and I didn’t have the energy to chase her!
 So we would come home from work, we’d cuddle up, and I’d nurse her for as long as I could in the evening.
 I’d get a break, and she was happy.

 RELATED: Breastfeeding while pregnant – what you need to know

 And then came nursing aversion.

-I started feeling really annoyed almost every time General Leia breastfed.
+I started feeling really annoyed almost every time my daughter breastfed.
 It’s like her touch made my skin crawl.
 And I hated it.